On average women gain around 10-15 pounds during the menopause transition.

 And this makes perfect sense if you think about it:

 When women gain weight they tend to gain weight in very specific areas of their bodies.

 They tend to gain weight in the breast area and in the gluteal region.

 This specific pattern of weight gain is promoted by the relative amount of estrogen and progesterone in their body.

-So, using that logic, it's not hard to see why a sudden decline in these important hormones may impact your body weight and how body fat is distributed on your body!
+So, using that logic, it’s not hard to see why a sudden decline in these important hormones may impact your body weight and how body fat is distributed in your body!

 A decrease in estrogen has been linked to the following changes:

 In addition to estrogen and progesterone, your testosterone also may take a hit and begin to decline as well.